2018–19 Michigan State Spartans men's basketball team: Oakland

 Five days later, the Spartans welcomed Oakland to East Lansing.
 Cassius Winston scored 26 points and Xavier Tillman had five assists as the Spartans blew out the Grizzlies 99–69.
 MSU shot 58.5% from the field in the rout of Oakland.
 However, the Spartans did allow 13 made three-pointers by Oakland which left Tom Izzo less than happy after the game.
 The win moved MSU to 10–2 on the season with only one non-conference game remaining.

 Northern Illinois

 In the final non-conference game of the season, MSU welcomed MSU alum and former Izzo assistant Mark Montgomery and his NIU Huskies to Breslin Center.
 The Spartans quickly out-paced the Huskies and dominated the first half, leading 43–19 at the break.
 Cassius Winston scored 24 points on six of seven shooting from three.
 Winston also dished out seven assists as Kenny Goins added 12 points in the blowout of the Huskies.
 Josh Langford struggled from the floor in the first half and did not play in the second with an ankle injury.
 The 88–60 win moved MSU to 11–2 on the season.
-Langford would not play in another game in the 2018–19 or 2019–20 season.
-Langford would not play another game until the 2020–21 season.
+After suffering this injury (combined with other injuries), Langford would not play in another game until the 2020–21 season.